raelldottin/the-rust-programming-language/CH01/README.md

 # Steve Klabnik, Carol Nichols, Contributions from the Rust Community
 # This material may be protected by copyright.
 The Rust Programming Language

-## rustup command can used to install and manage rust installations
+##  Installation
 ```console
 $ curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh”

 ```
+The rustup command can used to install and manage rust installations.
-Downloads a script which installs the rustup tool and rust.
+The curl command sownloads a script and the sh command runs the script which installs the rustup tool and rust.

 ```console